5 Unique Ways to Connect With Nature in Marin

 Drop into their tasting room/greenhouse for a quintessential Heidrun experience.
 Enjoy tasting a suite of the extraordinary brut dry, naturally sparkling, varietal honey wines.
 Peruse Heidrun's offerings and wander in the bee forage flower garden.
 No reservation is required unless your group is 10 people or more or if you plan to arrive by limousine or bus.

 Join an expertly guided tour of the production facility and find out how sparkling mead is made; observe honey bees in action and learn about our bee forage cultivation program, all while enjoying a sampling of our wonderfully refreshing sparkling mead varietals.

-TASTING FLIGHT is $15.
-One Tasting flight fee is waived with each 3-bottle purchase.
+TASTING FLIGHT is $20.
+One Essential Tasting flight fee is waived with each 3-bottle purchase!